non profit work

 build an attached deck so that John and Linda could safely get outside for a breath of fresh air and some sunshine.

-This project has involved months of design, planning, budgeting, support from suppliers, contractors, and volunteers, and significant fundraising.
+This project involved months of design, planning, budgeting, support from suppliers, contractors, and volunteers, and significant fundraising.
+Through the generosity of donors and the labor of volunteers, the work was completed in 2022.

 Diane Dunton Bruni, Board President